Skip to main content

 Restricted Access

-Alternatively, configuring a CloudFlare tunnel may circumvent the block by channeling web traffic through their remote servers first.
+This method allows your server to communicate with the CloudFlare service without needing to directly connect it to the World Wide Web.
+This circumvents the block by channeling web-based traffic through the CloudFlare remote servers first.
 They explicitly forbid using this service for transferring multimedia.

-Finally, hosting your own VPN server – or utilizing your routers – will allow your devices to remotely connect to your Local Area Network.
-This means that remotely-connected devices can interact with computers on your network as if you were at home.
+Hosting your own VPN server – or utilizing the one built into your router – will allow your devices to remotely connect to your Local Area Network.
+This means that your devices can interact with your server as if you were at home.